ae.files

 read_file_text(file_path[, encoding, ...])

-returning content of the text file specified by file_path argument as string.
+returning content of the text file specified by file_path argument as string, while suppressing exceptions.

 write_file_text(text_or_lines, file_path[, ...])